-Additionally, we are required to submit an annual capital plan to the Federal Reserve that includes an assessment of our expected uses and sources of capital over a nine quarter planning horizon.
-We submitted our annual capital plan to the Federal Reserve under the Federal Reserve's CCAR program and received notice in June 2017 that the Federal Reserve does not object to our proposed capital plan, including planned quarterly capital distributions through June 30, 2018.
-Our ability to make capital distributions, including our ability to pay dividends on or repurchase shares of our common stock, will continue to be subject to the Federal Reserve's review and non-objection of the actions that we propose each year in our annual capital plan.
+Additionally, we are subject to regulatory requirements imposed by the Federal Reserve as part of its stress testing framework and its CCAR program.
+In 2018, we were required to submit a capital plan to the Federal Reserve that included an assessment of our expected uses and sources of capital over a nine-quarter planning horizon.
+We submitted our capital plan to the Federal Reserve in April 2018 for the 2018 CCAR cycle and received notice in June 2018 that the Federal Reserve does not object to our proposed capital plan, including planned quarterly capital distributions through June 30, 2019.
+Our ability to make capital distributions, including our ability to pay dividends on or repurchase shares of our common stock, will continue to be subject to regulatory limitations imposed by the Federal Reserve.
+We have been notified that we are not required to participate in CCAR or submit to supervisory stress tests for the 2019 stress test cycle.
+However, our capital distributions for the period between July 1, 2019 and June 30, 2020 will be limited based on a formula that is largely based on results from the Federal Reserve's 2018 supervisory stress test.

-Also in June 2017, the Federal Reserve published the results of its annual supervisory stress tests for bank holding companies with \$50 billion or more in total consolidated assets, including DFS.
+In June 2018, the Federal Reserve published the results of its annual supervisory stress tests for bank holding companies with \$50 billion or more in total consolidated assets, including DFS.
 At that same time, we published company-run stress test results for DFS and Discover Bank.
-DFS is required to publish company-run stress tests results twice each year in accordance with Federal Reserve rules and Discover Bank is required to publish bank-run stress test results under FDIC rules.
+Under rules in effect in 2018, DFS was required to publish company-run stress tests results twice each year and Discover Bank was required to publish bank-run stress tests annually.
+Certain statutory changes under the EGRRCPA and proposed changes to regulatory rules, if adopted, would substantially change the stress testing and capital planning requirements applicable to us for 2020 and beyond.

-We recently declared a quarterly cash dividend on our common stock of \$0.35 per share, payable on March 8, 2018 to holders of record on February 22, 2018, which is consistent with the dividend amount that we paid in the third and fourth quarters of 2017.
-We also pay dividends on our preferred stock.
-On December 1, 2017, we redeemed all outstanding shares of our Series B 6.50% perpetual preferred stock.
-Prior to redeeming the Series B preferred shares, we issued on October 31, 2017, new perpetual preferred shares (Series C) in the amount of \$570 million.
-The Series C preferred stock pays semi-annual dividends at a fixed annual rate of 5.50% until October 30, 2027, after which it would pay quarterly dividends at a floating rate of three-month LIBOR plus 3.076%.
-We recently declared a semi-annual cash dividend on our Series C preferred stock of \$2,750 per share, equal to \$27.50 per depositary share, payable on April 30, 2018 to holders of record on April 13, 2018.
+We recently declared a quarterly cash dividend on our common stock of \$0.40 per share, payable on March 7, 2019 to holders of record on February 21, 2019, which is consistent with the amount paid in the third and fourth quarters of 2018.
+We also recently declared a semi-annual cash dividend on our preferred stock of \$2,750 per share, equal to \$27.50 per depositary share, payable on April 30, 2019 to holders of record on April 15, 2019, which is consistent with the amount paid in the second and fourth guarters of 2018.

-On July 25, 2017, our Board of Directors approved a share repurchase program authorizing the repurchase of up to \$2.8 billion of our outstanding shares of common stock.
-The program expires on October 31, 2018 and may be terminated at any time.
-This program replaced the prior \$2.5 billion share repurchase program, which had \$562 million of remaining authorization.
-During the year ended December 31, 2017, we repurchased approximately 32 million shares, or 8%, of our outstanding common stock for \$2.1 billion.
-We expect to continue to make share repurchases under our repurchase program from time to time based on market conditions and other factors, subject to legal and regulatory requirements and restrictions, including non-objection from the Federal Reserve as described above.
+On July 19, 2018, our Board of Directors approved a share repurchase program authorizing the repurchase of up to \$3.0 billion of our outstanding shares of common stock.
+The program expires on January 31, 2020 and may be terminated at any time.
+This program replaced the prior \$2.8 billion share repurchase program, which had \$611 million of remaining authorization.
+During the year ended December 31, 2018, we repurchased approximately 27 million shares, or 8%, of our outstanding common stock for \$2.0 billion.
+We expect to continue to repurchase shares under our program from time to time based on market conditions and other factors, subject to legal and regulatory requirements and restrictions, including non-objection from the Federal Reserve as described above.
 Share repurchases under the program may be made through a variety of methods, including open market purchases, privately negotiated transactions or other purchases, including block trades, accelerated share repurchase transactions, or any combination of such methods.